ewilbanks/micdiv2017/tutorials/2017-02-16-jupyterNotebooks.md

 Now that you've launched the notebook from your instance, you can navigate to the Jupyter notebook server using your regular internet browser window.

 You just need to know your instance's public DNS address and the port you set up under the security rules (8888)
+- In your internet browser type in `http://YOUR-EC2-DNS:8888`
+- For my instance that looks like the address below
+- Note the colon between the DNS and the 8888 port
 ```
 http://ec2-204-236-222-237.compute-1.amazonaws.com:8888
 ```

-Well, that was boring...
+This browser is now just showing you the contents of your home directory, but, there's nothing in there.
+Boring!

 Fear not!
 It's just because we haven't put any notebooks on our server to look at yet.
 Let's do that!

 ### #2 Getting some tutorial notebooks from the internet
+In your terminal window connected to your EC2 instance, let's download a notebook that you'll use as a tutorial.
+Note how we're using `wget` to grab a file I posted publicly on the internet
 ```
-cd /mnt/workshop
+cd
 wget https://gist.githubusercontent.com/ewilbanks/2a48b63c936ee528dd681d28999eb205/raw/9b2055ad3726e87fb44a006583b5500bf2ff1ee9/notebook_introduction.ipynb
 ```
-We're also going to install one silly package that we'll use in our notebook tutorial
+We're also going to install one silly package (cowsay = "Cow Say" ... you'll see in a moment), since we'll use in our notebook tutorial.
+- Brief aside on what the command below does:
+  - `apt-get` is a package installer for Linux.
+It's marvelous and will install software, along with all it's dependencies straight from the commandline.
+  - `fortune` and `cowsay` are the name of the software packages we're installing
+  - `sudo` = super-user and will give you adminstrator priveldges needed to install software
 ```
 sudo apt-get install fortune cowsay
 ```